ankane/pretender/README.md

 impersonate_user(user)
 ```

-The `current_user` method now contains the impersonated user.
+The `current_user` method now returns the impersonated user.

 You can access the true user with: